Updates

 Design Philosophy

 The dual-engine approach prioritizes human safety as a hard constraint.
-By using the Classifier Engine as the primary filter, the system ensures that human creative work is never unfairly flagged.
-The Reconstruction Engine serves as a secondary check only when the primary classifier indicates potential AI content.
+By using the DetectX Engine as the primary filter, the system ensures that human creative work is never unfairly flagged.
+The DetectX Deep Forensic Engine serves as a secondary check only when the primary engine indicates potential AI content.

 This update documents a system architecture change.
 Performance metrics are based on internal testing and may vary with different content types.